Huwie Ishizaki: Artistry

 Ishizaki said in an interview with Music Natalie that he writes songs to express the 'emotion that builds up' about his daily life, and he believes that songs that 'come out' that way are more human that the ones that are 'created'.
 He also said that most of his songs were greatly influenced by his late mother.
 Aina the End describes Ishizaki as someone who writes songs in a 'straightforward' manner.
 Billboard Japan describes him as "a cutting-edge singer-songwriter with a presence like that of a 'singing monster'".
 Guitarist Marty Friedman commented in Nikkei Business Publications that Ishizaki's vocals are "his own style, but very emotional" and added that his vocals are "absolutely impossible to auto tune."
 Hirokazu Suzuki of RealSound said that the "core" of his expression is "real", adding that he writes "beautiful songs", but does not sing "pretty words".

 Personal life

 Ishizaki describes himself as "a sloppy person who does not understand other people's feelings, but deeply aware that he lives his life with the support of others".
-Ishizaki has stated that he is "bit of an alcoholic" and said that he almost died twice in about a month when he was in college due to acute alcohol poisoning and after that he began slowly reducing his alcohol intake.
+Ishizaki has stated that he is "bit of an alcoholic".
+He said that his earning during his time with a band was spent on alcohol and pachinko.
+He also said that he almost died twice in about a month when he was in college due to acute alcohol poisoning and after that he began slowly reducing his alcohol intake.
 He often mentions that he likes to be naked, and said in an interview that "if it were allowed, I'd like to be naked forever."